DWGT-TV: Martial law era

+Contemporary period (since 1986)

-During the administration of President Corazon Aquino, it became known as People's Television Network (PTV).
-The years following its broadcast, PTV's facilities, then housed on a major part of ABS-CBN's present studio complex in Bohol (now Sgt.
-Esguerra) Avenue, Quezon City, became a subject of a legal battle between the Lopezes and the Government.
+Two months after Corazon Aquino's accession to the presidency, channel 4 relaunched as the People's Television Network (PTV) after a brief period of broadcasting under the New TV-4 branding.
+However, PTV's facilities continued to be housed on a major part of ABS-CBN's present studio complex in Bohol (now Sgt.
+Esguerra) Avenue, Quezon City, becoming the subject of a legal battle between the Lopezes and the government.

-To end the scuffle, the Aquino government, through the Bureau of Broadcast Services, which then newly revived the pre-Martial Law era Philippine Broadcasting Service, decided to expand the former National Media Production Center building in Visayas Ave. to eventually accommodate PTV.
+To end the scuffle, the Aquino administration, through the Bureau of Broadcast Services which revived the pre-Martial Law Philippine Broadcasting Service, decided to expand the former National Media Production Center building in Visayas Ave. to eventually accommodate PTV.

 On January 22, 1992, the station moved its studios to the said complex with transmitters and other equipment largely donated from a grant of the French government.
-The Broadcast Center on the other hand, had been given back to ABS-CBN, who regained total control over the facility.
+The Broadcast Center on the other hand, was given back to ABS-CBN in order to regain total control over the facility.

 On July 16, 2001, PTV was renamed as National Broadcasting Network (NBN).
-By that time it introduced the country's first two-hour newscast Teledyaryo, and adopted mostly programs that showcase the programs of the Arroyo administration.
+By that time it introduced the country's first two-hour newscast Teledyaryo, and adopted programs that showcase the accomplishments of the Arroyo administration.

-As President Benigno Aquino III entered office in June 2010, once again, NBN became part of PTNI to enhance its news and programing to viewers nationwide and worldwide until recently, NBN introduced its digital broadcast on ISDB-T channel 48 as the transmitter was rehabilitated and upgraded its frequency using advanced transmitter equipment from Harris Corporation of the United States.
+As President Benigno Aquino III entered office in June 2010, NBN enhanced its news and programing to viewers nationwide and worldwide through introducing its digital broadcast on ISDB-T channel 48 as the transmitter was rehabilitated and upgraded using advanced transmitter equipment from Harris Corporation of the United States.

-In his second State of the Nation Address last July 25, 2011, Aquino called the government to make plans in re-strengthening PTV as a Government broadcaster.
+In his second State of the Nation Address on July 25, 2011, Aquino called on the government to make plans in re-strengthening PTV as a government broadcaster.